Thursday, September 10, 2009

 Comic Mavo (CM): Were you always a fan of horror movies?

 TNT (TN): Oh yeah.
-I was crazy into video games in elementary, but when I started junior high I made a conscious effort to watch more.
+I was crazy into video games in elementary school, but when I started junior high I made a conscious effort to watch more horror.
 By high school I was totally hooked.

 (CM): What started you down that dark and gory road?